 Homey has access to the car’s location, speed, range, door state and charge state.
 Control locks, defroster and A/C from a flow.

 WARNING: This app can damage your vehicle (e.g. drain your 12V battery).
+Due to license restrictions the number of server requests and car status updates is limited by Kia/Hyundai.
+You will be locked out from using their service if you overuse it.
 Use at own risk!

 - Kia UVO